laisee/client-rust-ws/README.md

        ```
        cp .env.example .env.prod
        ```

-       Once the env file is created add values for:
+       Once the env file is created add the same values as mentioned above.
-       * Api Key
-       * Api Secret
-       * WS Server address & port

-10. Run the code by this command "cargo run --ENV" where ENV is either 'test' or 'production'
+10. Run the code by this command "cargo run -- --env ENV" where ENV is either 'development', 'test' or 'production'

+     ```
+     cargo run -- --env development
+     ```
+     or
      ```
      cargo run -- --env test
      ```